glamp/bashplotlib/README.md

 #bashplotlib
 *plotting in the terminal*

+##what is it?
 <p>bashplotlib is a python package and command line tool for making basic plots in the terminal.
-I use it to help keep tabs on logfiles and processes running on EC2 servers.</p>
+It's a quick way to visualize data when you don't have a GUI.
+It's written in pure python and can quickly be installed anywhere using pip.</p>

 ##installation
 <h5>install with pip</h5>